 Help onboard new hires

-Although the hiring manager and HR usually do the heavy lifting of onboarding, you can help them transition smoothly from candidate to employee.
+Although the hiring manager and human resources usually do the heavy lifting of onboarding, you can help them transition smoothly from candidate to employee.
 Here’s how:

 - Enter the employee’s data into your HRIS.
-Or, provide new employees’ information (e.g. contact details, starting date, etc.) to the HR team so that they update internal databases.
+Or, provide new employees’ information (e.g. contact details, starting date, etc.) to the human resources team so that they update internal databases.

 - Let staff know about the new hire.
 Send a new hire announcement email to inform employees about their new colleague.
 Make sure that the IT team creates software accounts for the new hire, as needed.
 Also, contact the Accounting department so that they add your new hire to payroll.